inkVerb/VIP/601/Lesson-05.md

 - Find out what command line your system booted with:
   - `cat /proc/cmdline`
 - Breakdown
-  - `root=` the root filesystem, can take any accepted mount form also used in `/etc/fstab`
+  - `root=` the root filesystem, can take any accepted form of the first mount setting used in `/etc/fstab`
   - `rw` read-write root device on boot
   - `ro` read-only root device on boot
   - `find_preseed=` automatically pre-set install answers (Debian)